influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 For details on using the `influx -import` command, see [Import data from a file with -import](https://docs.influxdata.com/influxdb/latest/tools/shell/#import-data-from-a-file-with-import).

-## Take AWS snapshot with EBS volumes
+## Take AWS snapshots with EBS volumes

 Set up at least two EBS volumes, one for your OS root directory and one for your InfluxDB Enterprise cluster.